This article has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

 Freelance permit

-A new freelance permit will be introduced by the Ministry of Human Resources and Emiratisation (MoHRE) to enable people of any skill level to apply for freelance work in the country.
+The Ministry of Human Resources and Emiratisation (MoHRE) will introduce a new freelance permit to enable people of any skill level to apply for freelance work in the country.
 After obtaining the permit, the freelancer will have the flexibility to work from any location within the country or anywhere else in the world.

-With a view to creating more job opportunities in the country, the UAE has announced that not only UAE nationals but UAE citizens, residents and non-residents too can apply for freelance licenses in the UAE.
+With a view to creating more job opportunities in the country, the UAE has announced that not only UAE nationals but also UAE citizens, residents, and non-residents can apply for freelance licenses in the UAE.
 The permit is expected to be obtainable by the end of the third quarter of this year.

 Please note that if you’re resident in Dubai on your spouse’s or parent’s visa, then you’ll only need a freelancer permit to start working.
 However, if you’re not otherwise resident in the UAE, you’ll have to apply for a freelancer visa, which is a residency permit that allows the individual to live and work in the emirate as a freelancer.